Skip to content

 3. Prioritize

 Now that you have some context around your identified vulnerabilities, you can prioritize them.
-Choose the vulnerabilities that could potentially do the most harm and address them first.
+To prioritize vulnerabilities, choose the vulnerabilities that could potentially do the most harm and address them first.
 For example, that private computer I described in the last section?
 Small potatoes in comparison to the zero-day that impacts your public-facing computers.

 4. Remediate